Accessibility Assessment for Information and Communication Technology (ICT)

 The VPAT Assessment Process

 WCAG 2.0 Level A and AA compliance reports are contained in Tables 1 and 2 (Success Criteria, Level A and Success Criteria, Level AA respectively).
-As the Project Owner reads these two tables, they must ask the following question for each and every criterion listed:
+As the Project Owner reads these two tables, they must ask the following question for all Criteria listed:

 Is the Success Criteria relevant to the functionality required of users (i.e., how they will be using it) and if so, will the answers listed in the Confirmation Level and associated Remarks/ Explanations columns hinder or prevent users from performing the expected task?